TEN7-Archive/interceptjs/README.md

 # interceptjs
-Javascript library to manage embed call to action intercepts.
+Javascript library to manage embedded call to action intercepts.

 # Usage
 Include the Javascript file after jQuery is loaded: